English Honors Program (EHP)

 The English Honors Program offers the Department's most talented, disciplined, and hard-working students an opportunity to push their own critical and creative boundaries.
 EHP students in literature, creative writing, and professional writing have privileged access to the English Honors Room (Carman 384), participate in a variety of academic and cultural events on and off the Lehman campus, take advantage of exclusive EHP advisement, work individually with a faculty member on an English Honors thesis in the fall term prior to their graduation, and collaborate in a colloquium and a senior mini-conference.
 Students who have met EHP requirements graduate from Lehman College as English Honors majors.

 EHP Program Information

-Any interested student who has taken at least two 300/400-level English courses and has a college GPA of 3.5+ and an English GPA of 3.7+ should contact EHP director Professor Moy, who will meet with the student and then send him/her around to discuss coursework, internships, and scholarships with Professor Loscocco (English Chair) and Professor Augustine (Director of the Office of Prestigious Awards).
-Only after the student has returned in timely manner to Professor Moy, signed worksheet in hand, will s/he will be admitted to the EHP and given permission to use iDeclare to declare an English Honors or Macaulay English Honors major in Literature, Creative Writing, or Professional Writing.
-Students also maintain both their College and English GPAs throughout their time as EHP students.
+Any interested student who has taken at least two 300/400-level English courses and has a college GPA of 3.5+ and an English GPA of 3.7+ should complete the EHP Application Form and submit it via email to EHP director Professor Castillo Planas.
+Accepted students will meet with Professor Castillo Planas and then seek out Professor Hyman (English Chair) and Sandra Cortez to discuss coursework, internships, and scholarships.
+Only after the student has returned in a timely manner to Professor Castillo Planas, signed worksheet in hand, will she/he/they be admitted to the EHP and given permission to use iDeclare to declare an English Honors or Macaulay English Honors major in Literature, Creative Writing, or Professional Writing.
+Students must also maintain both their College and English GPAs throughout their time as EHP students.